 Fountain Pen Revolution Himalaya pen with ultra-flex nib and Pelikan 4001 Violet ink.

 Fountain Pen Revolution adds a free cheap pen to each order over $25, so alongside my fancy Himalaya I also received a transparent plastic (aka “demonstrator”) pen called Muft.
 While I didn’t need it, having an extra one to fill with different color inks is useful.
-This pen writes nicely, but has an awful synthetic smell that clings to anything it touches so I don't use it much.
+This pen writes nicely, but has an unpleasant synthetic smell.

 Fountain pen writing samples on 200 gsm copy paper.